4.9 Star Rating All-American Pest Control Reviews 1193 Reviews

 roof rat illustration

-The body of the roof rat grows to between 6 and 8 inches in length, and their long scaly tail adds another 6-8 inches to their total body length.
+Roof rats are dark brown or black in color with a contrasting, lighter-colored underbelly.
+The body of the roof rat grows to between six and eight inches in length, and their long scaly tail adds another seven to ten inches to their total body length.
+Usually, their tails grow longer than their bodies.
+Roof rats have pointed noses, along with large ears and eyes.

-Yes, roof rats are dangerous to have invading your property.
-Roof rats are a species of rodent, which means that their front incisors are constantly growing, in order to prevent overgrowth rats will chew on anything they come across.
-In a building, they will chew on and through drywall, insulation, wires (fire danger), pipes (water damage), furniture, clothing, books, and other personal items.
-Along with destroying property, they spread a lot of diseases and bacteria.
-Wherever the rat travels they leave behind a trail of urine and feces; rats are known for transmitting serious diseases to people including Salmonellosis and dysentery.
+Roof rats are a species of rodent, which means that their front incisors are constantly growing.
+In order to prevent overgrowth of these teeth, rats will chew on anything they come across.
+In a building, they will chew on and through drywall, insulation, wires, pipes, furniture, clothing, books, and other personal items.
+Not only does this cause severe damage to your property, but it also leads to potential fire hazards and water damage.

 We're Ready To Help